 Please avoid requests for holiday during term time as these will not be approved.

-Please make requests for absence due to exceptional circumstances in writing to Mr Fletcher using the application form - Application for Student Leave of Absence
+Please make requests for absence due to exceptional circumstances in writing to Mr Fletcher by completing the Google form below:

 Please avoid making medical appointments during the school day, where this is not possible evidence of the medical appointment is required.